phlax/kv/README.md

 # DESCRIPTION

-**kv** allows you to register file paths, and then alias those paths to run commands in the directory pointed to by path.
+**kv** allows you to get set k/v pairs, stored in json format in the users home folder

 # GENERAL OPTIONS